natworkeffects/natworkeffects.com/README.md

-[natworkeffects](https://natworkeffects.com) is a blog that writes knowledge articles about engineering Machine Learning systems.
+[natworkeffects](https://natworkeffects.com) is a blog that writes knowledge articles about Data and AI tech.